Soviut/vue-debounce-provider/README.md

 }
 </script>
 ```

+All you have to do is move your handler to the `@timeout` event and call
+the `debounce` function the scoped slot provides.

 Any event arguments received by the scoped `debounce` function are passed to
 `@timeout` when it is called.